Term Sheet Negotiation: Structure Over Valuation

 The "2-2-1" Model

-- 2 Founder seats
+- 2 Founder seats - typically CEO and one co-founder

-- 2 Investor seats
+- 2 Investor seats - lead investor partner plus one additional

-- 1 Independent seat
+- 1 Independent seat - mutually agreed upon outside director

 Protective Provisions

-Investors will want veto power over:
+Investors will want veto power over major corporate actions:

-- Debt issuance
+- Debt issuance above a defined threshold

-- Charter amendments
+- Charter or bylaws amendments

-- New equity issuance
+- New equity issuance or changes to authorized shares

 Drag-Along Rights